Plans & fees

 If bridges are well looked after, and that includes keeping the surrounding teeth healthy so they can continue to provide a solid foundation, they should last for over ten years.

 A bridge is a replacement for one or more missing teeth.
 It is a good solution if you don’t have many missing teeth, or if your missing teeth are all on one side of your mouth.
 It is important to replace missing teeth to prevent your remaining teeth from drifting into the empty space, as well as to restore the appearance of your smile.

-A bridge is made up of two or more crowns that fit to teeth on either side of the gap, which serve as anchors, along with a false tooth in-between.
+A bridge is made up of 2 or more crowns that fit to teeth on either side of the gap, which serve as anchors, along with a false tooth in-between.

 A bridge will support the false tooth or teeth, and reduce the susceptibility of remaining teeth to decay and gum disease.

 Your Care Dental dentist will examine your teeth and jaw at your first appointment to evaluate the best course of action.
 If you have strong enough teeth with good bone support then a bridge could be a great option to restore your smile.